postmanlabs/labs-docs/src/pages/docs/administration/sso/user-sso.md

 Postman will redirect you to the configured SSO provider.
 Enter your SSO login details to sign in.

-> The first time you log in to Postman, you may need to carry out additional steps to set up access to your identity provider account.
+> The first time you sign in to Postman, you may need to carry out additional steps to set up access to your identity provider account.
 Sign in using SSO and follow your provider's steps to connect the account to Postman.

 Upon signing in, you will see a confirmation in your browser and you will be redirected back to Postman.